SeldonIO/alibi/doc/source/overview/high_level.md

   include [neural networks](https://en.wikipedia.org/wiki/Neural_network)
   and [random forests](https://en.wikipedia.org/wiki/Random_forest).

-## Applications
+### Applications

 As machine learning methods have become more complex and more mainstream, with many industries now [incorporating AI](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/global-survey-the-state-of-ai-in-2020) in some form or another, the need to understand the decisions made by models is only increasing.
 Explainability has several applications of importance.

-- **Trust:**.
-At a core level, explainability builds [trust](https://onlinelibrary.wiley.com/doi/abs/10.1002/bdm.542) in the machine learning systems we use.
+- **Trust:** At a core level, explainability builds [trust](https://onlinelibrary.wiley.com/doi/abs/10.1002/bdm.542) in the machine learning systems we use.
 It allows us to justify their use in many contexts where an understanding of the basis of the decision is paramount.
 This is a common issue within machine learning in medicine, where acting on a model prediction may require expensive or risky procedures to be carried out.
-- **Testing:**.
-Explainability might be used to [audit financial models](https://arxiv.org/abs/1909.06342) that aid decisions about whether to grant customer loans.
+- **Testing:** Explainability might be used to [audit financial models](https://arxiv.org/abs/1909.06342) that aid decisions about whether to grant customer loans.
 By computing the attribution of each feature towards the prediction the model makes, organisations can check that they are consistent with human decision-making.
 Similarly, explainability applied to a model trained on image data can explicitly show the model's focus when making decisions, aiding [debugging](http://proceedings.mlr.press/v70/sundararajan17a.html).
 Practitioners must be wary of [misuse](#biases), however.
-- **Functionality:**.
-Insights can be used to augment model functionality.
+- **Functionality:** Insights can be used to augment model functionality.
 For instance, providing information on top of model predictions such as how to change model inputs to obtain desired outputs.
-- **Research:**.
-Explainability allows researchers to understand how and why opaque models make decisions.
+- **Research:** Explainability allows researchers to understand how and why opaque models make decisions.
 This can help them understand more broadly the effects of the particular model or training schema they're using.

-## Black-box vs White-box methods
+### Black-box vs White-box methods

-Some explainers apply only to specific types of models such as the [Tree SHAP](#path-dependent-tree-shap) methods which can only be used with [tree-based models](https://en.wikipedia.org/wiki/Decision_tree_learning).
+Some explainers apply only to specific types of models such as the [Tree SHAP](path-dependent-tree-shap) methods which can only be used with [tree-based models](https://en.wikipedia.org/wiki/Decision_tree_learning).
 This is the case when an explainer uses some aspect of that model's internal structure.
 If the model is a neural network then some methods require taking gradients of the model predictions with respect to the inputs.
 Methods that require access to the model